gracettD/wi-PCA_code/README.md

 # Factor Analysis for Large Non-Stationary Panels with Endogenous Missingness and Applications to Causal Inference

-This repository contains the replication code for the paper **“Factor Analysis for Large Non-Stationary Panels with Endogenous Missingness and Applications to Causal Inference.”**
+This repository contains the replication code for the paper **“Factor Analysis for Large Non-Stationary Panels with Endogenous Missingness and Applications to Causal Inference”**.

 ## 1. Overview